dkrajzew/degrotesque/docs/index.md

 Future Plans
 ------------

-As **degrotesque** can meanwhile parse not only HTML and plain text files, but as well Markdown files, the next step would be to open it to other file formats as well.
+As **degrotesque** can meanwhile parse not only HTML and plain text files, but as well Markdown files.
+The next step would be to open it to other file formats as well.
 As well, other languages besides English, German, and French could be covered.
+As such, the next extensions could be:

 * Add support for further file and mark types.
 * Add support for further languages.

-We would love to extend **degrotesque** to cover these use cases, but only if someone is interested :-) You may drop us a mail at daniel@krajzewicz.de.
+I&apos;d love to extend **degrotesque** to cover these use cases, but only if someone is interested :-) You may drop me a mail at daniel@krajzewicz.de.

 License